nearform/nscale-workshop/ex4.md

 Fixing a bug
 ============

-This tutorial teaches you:
+This tutorial covers:

 1. The nscale configuration file
-2. How to view nscale server logs
+2. How to view `nscale` server logs
-3. Deploy a bugfix to the startup death clock
+3. Deploying a bugfix to the startup death clock

 Configuration
 -------------
-Before we proceed lets just take a look at the nscale configuration file.
+Before we proceed let's just take a look at the `nscale` configuration file.
 By default this is placed in ~/.nscale/config/config.json.
-Open this file up and inspect it.
-You should see that this file has several sections each of which controls various aspects of nscale.
+When we open this file up and inspect it we'll see a JSON file containing several sections that control various aspects of `nscale`.

 The kernel section defines the following: